scooterh4/scooterh4/README.md

 🔨 Currently I'm working on a Next.js web app that allows users to run several AI prompts across multiple files (private).

 ✔️ I've created a React web app that allows users to log their indoor rock climbs.
 This was my first time using React, and I learned a lot in the process.
-You can checkout the CrimpDaddy repo or the latest deployment [here](https://crimpdaddy-db2af.web.app/)
+You can checkout the [repo](https://github.com/scooterh4/crimpdaddy) or the [latest deployment.](https://crimpdaddy-db2af.web.app/)

 💻 When I'm not contributing to a project, I'm usually doing Leetcode problems.
-Checkout my [Leetcode profile](https://leetcode.com/scooterh/)
+Checkout my [Leetcode profile.](https://leetcode.com/scooterh/)

 🏫 During the Object-Oriented Software Development program I took about 2 years ago, I contributed to several group projects.
-They can be seen either [here](https://github.com/JackyLuong/Travel-Experts-Workshop-5) or [here](https://github.com/MaratNikitin/CSharpDesktopWorkshop4).
+They can be seen either [here](https://github.com/JackyLuong/Travel-Experts-Workshop-5) or [here.](https://github.com/MaratNikitin/CSharpDesktopWorkshop4).

 🔰 One of the first projects I did was for a Udacity Nanodegree.
 I created an interactive command line application in Python.
-Check it out [here](https://github.com/scooterh4/pdsnd_github)
+Check it out [here.](https://github.com/scooterh4/pdsnd_github)